|

 Drawing the Bow to the String Catch

 will not forget to nock the arrow.
-(I have done so and nearly ruined my bow
+(I have done so and nearly ruined a bow

 by dry firing it.)